 These seed crackers are ideal as appetizers or as a snack and they pair well with hummus or other spreads.
-They are vegan, gluten-free, paleo, lactose-free, and they practically make themselves, so don’t forget to add it to your Healthy Meal Planning.
+They are vegan, gluten-free, paleo, lactose-free, and they practically make themselves, so don’t forget to add it to your Healthy Meal Planning or Batch Cooking.

 How to prepare seed crackers